NebulousLabs/Sia/doc/Consensus.md

   apathetic Bitcoin miners mining on our blockchain, which may make soft forks harder to coordinate.

-  Alternative modes of blake2 have been considered, particularly blake2bp, blake2sp, and and tree mode variants.
-At this time, we are uncertain about all of the tradeoffs involved, and additionally uncertain about which tradeoffs are worth making, therefore the typical default of blake2b has been chosen.

 #### Signatures: variable type signatures

   Each public key will have an specifier (a 16 byte array) and a byte slice containing an encoding of the public key.
-The specifier will tell the signature verification which signing algorithm to use when verifiying a signature.
+The specifier will tell the signature verification which signing algorithm to use when verifying a signature.
 Each signature will be a byte slice, the encoding can be determined by looking at the specifier of the corresponding public key.